 In retrospect, and in the guise of civil liberty, the state moved too far away from involuntary commitments and a great many people in real need of temporary psychiatric or substance abuse care were not compelled to get it, and a great many tragedies ensued as a direct result.

-The state in recent years has moved back slightly towards making it easier for people in real danger to be treated without their consent, but the requirements for involuntary commitment remain very high, and most addicts, even those who are most certainly harming themselves as a consequence of their abuse, will not meet the stringent guidelines for involuntary commitment.
+In recent years, many states have moved back slightly towards making it easier for people in real danger to be treated without their consent, but the requirements for involuntary commitment remain very high, and most addicts, even those who are most certainly harming themselves as a consequence of their abuse, will not meet the stringent guidelines for involuntary commitment.

 The regulations vary by state, but in general, to be involuntarily committed a person needs to present with an imminent (and provable based on recent actions) danger to themselves or others, or through their neglect of basic necessities (that cannot or are not being met by family) be placing themselves in immediate and direct harms way.